 Thoughts like “There’s too much to do to take a break” and “I’m being a terrible mother” were pushing me to embrace my old habits and send my emotions right back down where they came from.

 Except I was too aware of what my soul wanted and what the consequences of pushing through would be.
-So, I lay down on the couch and did nothing for almost 2 full days.
+So, I cleared my schedule and lay down on the couch and did nothing for almost 2 full days.

 My mind was not at all happy with this course of events, and persisted in coming up with reasons that I should DO something…..